 (1) We have now listed several new webinars from American Society of Clinical Pathology on our Webinars page.
 Also, don't forget to check out Ventana's new product announcement on our New Products and Services page!

 (3) You don't want to miss any of our blog posts, so subscribe and get our posts emailed to you!
-Simply go to our Blog Homepage, and on the right hand side put your email address in the field under "Follow by Email".
+Simply go to our Blog Homepage and on the right hand side put your email address in the field under "Follow by Email".
 You will receive an email asking you to confirm.
 It's that easy!
-You will only get one email per day (at most), and only on the days which we post a new entry.
+You will only get one email per day (at most) and only on the days which we post a new entry.

-(4) Our Feature page for June is Diagnostic Testing / Reagents, and highlights our advertisers Advanced Cell Diagnostics, Inc. (ACD) and Ventana Medical.
+(4) Our Feature page for June is Diagnostic Testing / Reagents, and highlights our advertisers Advanced Cell Diagnostics, Inc. and Ventana Medical.
 It also contains an original short article, "Diagnostic Agents in Personalized Medicine: The Era of Pharmacogenomics", by Jaleh Mansouri, M.D.

-Case of the Week #356
+Case #356

-Clinical History:
+Clinical history:

 A 48 year old woman with bilateral ovarian endometriosis had a bilateral salpingo-oophorectomy.
 Sections of the fallopian tubes are shown in the images.

-Micro images:
+Microscopic images:

 What is your diagnosis?

-Pseudoxanthomatous salpingitis
+Diagnosis: Pseudoxanthomatous salpingitis

 The differential diagnosis includes xanthogranulomatous salpingitis, characterized by excessive foamy macrophages with lymphocytes, plasma cells and occasional neutrophils (Clin Exp Obstet Gynecol 2008;35:291).
 Symptoms include fever, lower abdominal or suprapubic pain, menorrhagia, vaginal bleeding, adnexal tenderness or a pelvic mass, and it may involve the adjacent ovary.
 It is often an unusual manifestation of chronic pelvic inflammatory disease (Int J Gynecol Pathol 2002;21:56).